stefxmas/meet/README.md

 # Meet App
 A serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
-This application uses the Google Calendar API to fetch upcoming events.
+This application (meet app) uses the Google Calendar API for scheduling and attending events in your city

 ## Features
 The key features of the app allow users to: